 A grade of C- or lower is considered failing.
 C- or less is not acceptable at the graduate level.
 Graduate students are expected to receive at least a C or better in every course.
 If you receive lower than a C, then you will need to retake the course when it comes available again in the carousel course sequence.
 Refer to the Graduate Catalog.

-If you fail a class, you will be expected to retake the course when it is available.
-Once completed, your previous failing grade and your new grade will be combined to determine your grade for this course and your overall GPA.
+If you fail a class, you will be expected to retake that course when it is available.
+Once completed, your previous failing grade and your new grade will be combined to determine your recorded grade for that course and your overall GPA.

-If your cumulative GPA in the program drops below a 3.0 GPA, you will be put on academic probation and unable to register for the following semester until your hold is released following the submission of grades for the semester.
+If your cumulative GPA in the program drops below 3.0, you will be put on academic probation and unable to register for the following semester until your hold is released following the submission of grades for the semester.
 You will need to bring your GPA up.

-Email Associate Dean Dr. Ann Paulins at email@example.com with a detailed description of why you should be reinstated.
+Email Patton College Associate Dean Dr. Ann Paulins at firstname.lastname@example.org with a detailed description of why you should be reinstated.
 If approved, you will receive a letter from Dr. Ann Paulins and Dr. Bruce Martin that includes the conditions you must meet to continue in the program.
-You will then submit a re-enrollment form and an updated Plan of Study before registering for coursework.
+You must then submit a re-enrollment form and work with your advisor to submit an updated Plan of Study before registering for coursework.